Westgarththtown during WW1

 At the Preston Court, brothers Herman and George Ernest (Ernie) Nebel of Westgarthtown stated they worked for their father.
 Ernie said he was now prepared to enlist so his application was formally refused.
 Herman was then exempted as the only remaining son.
 As it happened, the first conscription referendum was lost, as was a second referendum, in 1917.
 Neither of the Hehr brothers or Nebel enlisted.

-The death rate of the 65 soldiers with Westgarthtown ancestry who served overseas with the AIF or New Zealand Expeditionary Forces during World War 1 was 29%.
+The death rate of the 70 soldiers with Westgarthtown ancestry known to have served overseas with the AIF or New Zealand Expeditionary Forces during World War 1 was 27%.
 This rate far exceeded the overall Australian rate of AIF deaths to embarkations of 18%.
 One soldier was killed in action at Gallipoli; 13 were killed in action in France or Belgium; four died of wounds in France or Belgium; and one died of illness after being invalided back to Australia.
 Multiple deaths occurred during major battles in France in 1916 such as Pozieres (four) and Mouquet Farm (two) and in 1917 at Bullecourt (two).
 Other soldiers were killed in action at Polygon Wood, Zonnebeke and Passchendaele in Belgium, during the Third Battle of Ypres in 1917.

-A further 30% of Westgarthtown’s surviving soldiers were wounded in action, receiving either gunshot or shell wounds, or shell shock and/or mustard gas burns.
+A further 30 of Westgarthtown’s surviving soldiers were wounded in action, receiving either gunshot or shell wounds, or shell shock and/or mustard gas burns.
 Some were wounded several times.
-Many were also hospitalized with illnesses such as dysentery, enteric fever, tonsilitis, trench fever, trench feet, influenza, bronchitis, pleurisy, jaundice, nephritis, scabies, arthritis, venereal disease, appendicitis, phthisis, malaria or accidental injuries.
+Some suffered accidental injuries while many were also hospitalized with illnesses such as dysentery, hepatitis, gastritis, enteric fever, tonsilitis, trench fever, trench feet, influenza, bronchitis, pleurisy, jaundice, nephritis, scabies, arthritis, venereal disease, appendicitis, phthisis, malaria or accidental injuries.

 Several soldiers won bravery or meritorious service awards.
 Arthur Herbert Dow was Mentioned-in-Despatches in 1916 and awarded the Military Cross in 1918; William Frederick Field Hehr posthumously received the Military Medal in 1916; and Benjamin George Wuchatsch was Mentioned-in-Despatches and awarded the Military Medal in 1918.